Neapolitan cuisine: Seafood

 There are many more varieties, for instance spaghetti with a white sauce of Mediterranean cod.

-Sometimes the traditional dishes of pasta with legumes can be mixed with seafood, so there are, for instance, pasta e fagioli con le cozze (pasta with beans and mussels), or other more modern variations, like pasta with zucchini and clams, that lose any traditional connotation.
+Sometimes the traditional dishes of pasta with legumes can be mixed with seafood, so there are, for instance, pasta e fagioli con le cozze (pasta and beans with mussels), or other more modern variations, such as pasta with zucchini and clams, that lose any traditional connotation.

 Rice dishes

-The most famous rice dish is the sartù di riso, a sort of timballo made with rice, stuffed with chicken livers, sausage, little meatballs, fior di latte or provola, peas, mushrooms, and with Neapolitan ragù, or, in the white version ("in bianco") with béchamel sauce.
+The most famous rice dish is the sartù di riso, a sort of timballo made with rice, stuffed with chicken livers, sausage, little meatballs, fior di latte or provola, peas, mushrooms, and with Neapolitan ragù, or, in the white version (in bianco) with béchamel sauce.

-In the cuisine of the poor, rice is also cooked as riso e verza (rice with cabbage), flavored with little pieces of Parmigiano–Reggiano cheese crusts that slightly melt while cooking.
+In the cuisine of the poor, rice is also cooked as riso e verza (rice and cabbage), flavoured with little pieces of Parmesan cheese crusts that slightly melt while cooking.

-A seafood rice dish is the risotto alla pescatora ("fisherman's risotto"), prepared with various mollusks (different types of clams, squid and cuttlefish), shrimps and a broth made from the boiling of seafood shells.
+A seafood rice dish is the risotto alla pescatora (fisherman's risotto), prepared with various mollusks (different types of clams, squid and cuttlefish), shrimps and a broth made from the boiling of seafood shells.

 Arancini (palle 'e riso), more typical of Sicilian cuisine, are also frequently eaten in Naples.